 ANATOMY OF THE HIP

-Let’s talk about the anatomy of the hip first.
-The hip is a ball and socket joint which means that the femur bone (upper thigh bone) has a little ball on the end (also known as the lesser trochanter) and inserts into the side of the ilium (the pelvis).
-The “ball” rotates around in that shallow opening of the pelvis, where ligaments keep the head of the femur bone in the socket (hip joint).
+First, let’s talk about the anatomy of the hip.
+The hip is a ball-and-socket joint, which means that the femur bone (upper thigh bone) has a little ball on the end and inserts into the side of the ilium (pelvis).
+This ball, or head of the femur, rotates around in that shallow opening of the pelvis, where ligaments keep the head of the femur bone in the socket (hip joint).
 Ligaments provide stability in the hip joint, while the muscles that surround the hip create movement.
-Activating muscles, particularly through range of motion, serve to support those that are hyper mobile in the hips, just as much as those that feel restrictions and/or tightness.
+Activating muscles, particularly through range of motion, serves to support people who are hypermobile in the hips just as much as people who feel restrictions and/or tightness.
 Engaging muscles through range of motion helps to mobilize the thigh bone inside of your pelvis.

 WATCH THE VIDEO: HIP ROTATIONS: TECHNIQUES FOR INCREASED MOBILITY